Chester County Council: Order of the Arrow

 Octoraro Lodge 22 is the Order of the Arrow lodge affiliated with Chester County Council.
 The lodge, which takes its name from the Octoraro Creek that flows around Horseshoe Scout Reservation, uses the Canada goose as its "totem" or symbol.

 History

 Octoraro Lodge was formed in 1926 under the leadership of Charles Heistand and Joseph Brinton.
 Heistand, the Council Executive, inquired about starting an Order of the Arrow lodge in the council, and contacted E. Urner Goodman, who was then serving as the National Chief.
 After a failed attempt to get Unami Lodge in Philadelphia to install its chartered members, Goodman himself conducted the first induction ceremony at Camp Hillsdale near West Chester.
 Heistand, Brinton, and several other members were inducted, and Octoraro Lodge became the twenty-second Order of the Arrow lodge.

 In 1946 members of the lodge traveled south to Norfolk, Virginia and inducted the first members of Blue Heron Lodge 349.
 Both lodges maintain a good relationship.

-Awards

-The Centurion Award issued by Octoraro Lodge.

-Octoraro Lodge bestows various awards upon its members.
-These include the Achgeketum Award, presented annually to an adult member for dedication to the lodge’s youth members, and the Wipinquoak Award, given to brothers for their lifetime of contributions to the lodge.
-Additionally, the Allouchsit Allogagan (or Might Servant) Award recognizes individuals whose service to the lodge has made a lasting impact, and the Chesimus Wulihan Award is presented to a new brother in the lodge who has demonstrated commitment to the lodge and the ideals of the order.

-As part of the Order of the Arrow’s centennial celebration in 2015, Octoraro 22 presented ten of its members with the Centurion Award, given to those who meaningfully contributed to the formation and improvement of the lodge.